Tennessee Valley Railroad Museum: History

-After years of hard work and much financial discipline, in 1977 TVRM finally built the long-needed bridge over Tunnel Boulevard.
+In 1977, the TVRM constructed a bridge over Tunnel Boulevard.
 The Southern Railway donated an additional mile and a half (2.4 km) of abandoned rail line.
 The next major task of the museum was to build the East Chattanooga Depot.
 This depot is a reconstruction of a typical small town depot of the 1920s.

 The TVRM was named to the National Register of Historic Places on August 6, 1980.
 That was followed during that decade by expansion of the organization, and acquiring more land donated by Southern Railway.
 During the 1980s, the TVRM gradually added more track and buildings.
 The Grand Junction Depot, the TVRM Administration Building, and the National Model Railroad Association were starting to take shape during the decade, as well.
 At the East Chattanooga facility, a repair shop and a turntable were added to provide facilities for locomotive repair and maintenance.
 Beginning in the 1990s, TVRM started running trains to the Chattanooga Choo Choo (called the Downtown Arrow, now discontinued) and excursions to Summerville, Georgia on the Chattooga and Chickamauga Railway.

 In 2004, TVRM and the Tennessee Overhill Heritage Association partnered in acquiring part of the former L&N Hook and Eye line between Etowah (Gee Creek, Tennessee) and Copperhill.
-Since then, the new Hiwassee River Rail Adventures have been a popular addition to the railroad.
-With the success of the Hiwassee trips, TVRM created two distinct operating divisions: the Chattanooga and Hiwassee divisions.
+Following the acquisition, the TVRM established two operating divisions: the Chattanooga Division and the Hiwassee Division.
 Crews and sometimes equipment are often switched between the two.

 The museum celebrated 50 years during the Labor Day weekend of 2011.
 Norfolk Southern Railway also debuted their new steam excursion program during the event until 2015.
+Around October 2021, TVRM opened their new Exhibit Hall building adjacent to the Grand Junction Station building for guests to experience.